-The Agency Decision Maker will notify the carers in writing of the decision, and the terms of their approval within 7 working days.
-Verbal feedback will be given to the applicants by their assessing social worker or the Team Manager within 48 hours of a decision being ratified.
+The ADM will notify the carers in writing of the decision, and the terms of their approval within 7 working days.
+Verbal feedback will be given to the applicants by their assessing Social Worker or the Team Manager within 48 hours of a decision being ratified.

-7. Action required by the Child's Social Worker and Assessing Social Worker immediately following the Child's Placement
+7. Action required by the child's Social Worker and assessing Social Worker immediately following the child's placement

-Immediately following the child's placement, the child's social worker must:
+Immediately following the child's placement, the child's Social Worker must:

-- Provide the carers with the following documents relating to the child: - o Copy of child and young person's care plan - o Copy of Initial Assessment and Core Assessment - o Mosaic Placement Information Record - o Details of out of hours contacts, e.g. EDT - Record the details of the child's admission to local authority care on Mosaic - Arrange a Placement Agreement Meeting - Visit the placement and see the child weekly for the sixteen week period of immediate placement under Fostering Regulations
+- provide the carers with the following documents relating to the child: - Copy of the child and young person's care plan - Copy of the Initial Assessment and Core Assessment - Child/Young Person's Placement Plan - Details of out of hours contacts, e.g. EDT - record the details of the child's admission to local authority care on Mosaic - arrange a Placement Agreement Meeting - visit the placement and see the child weekly for the sixteen week period of immediate placement under Fostering Regulations